The Bothy Band

-The Bothy Band were an Irish traditional band active during the mid 1970s.
+The Bothy Band are an Irish traditional band, originally active during the mid 1970s.
 They quickly gained a reputation as one of the most influential bands playing Irish traditional music.
 Their enthusiasm and musical virtuosity had a significant influence on the Irish traditional music movement that continued well after they disbanded in 1979.

 History

 Formation

 The Bothy Band was formed in 1975 by bouzouki player Dónal Lunny, after he left the group Planxty to form his own record company, Mulligan.
 Lunny invited uilleann piper Paddy Keenan, flute and whistle player Matt Molloy, fiddler Paddy Glackin, and accordion player Tony MacMahon to get involved in an early project for the new label.
 This group of players was soon joined by a brother and sister who played in the Irish traditional group Skara Brae: Mícheál Ó Domhnaill on acoustic guitar and Tríona Ní Dhomhnaill on clavinet and vocals.
 Originally called Seachtar (Irish for seven), the group was renamed by Mícheál Ó Domhnaill after Tony MacMahon left the group to work as a producer for BBC.
 The Bothy Band made its debut on 2 February 1975 at Trinity College, Dublin.